-Barometric pressure--also referred to as air pressure--is the weight of the overlying air pressing down on the Earth.
-Barometric pressure is usually reported in inches mercury--inches Hg.
+Barometric pressure—or air pressure—is the weight of the overlying air pressing down on the Earth.
+Barometric pressure is usually reported in inches mercury—inches Hg.
 Low barometric pressure means air is rising, while high pressure means the overlying air is sinking.
 Barometric pressure affects water chemistry and weather.
 Generally, high pressure (± 31 inches Hg) supports sunny, clear weather.
 Low pressure (~ 28 inches Hg) promotes rainy and cloudy weather conditions.
 Big changes in barometric pressure indicate big changes in weather.
 Barometric pressure can also affect the amount of a gas that can dissolve in water.
 When barometric pressure is high, more oxygen can be dissolved into the waters of the Bay; when the pressure is low, less oxygen can be dissolved into water.
-CBIBS buoys report barometric pressure as a 10-minute average.
+CBIBS buoys report barometric pressure as a six-minute average.

 Current is a movement of water; current speed is the speed of this movement.
 CBIBS buoys measure current speed in nautical miles per hour, also known as knots.
-This is reported as an hourly average.
+This is reported as a six-minute average.

 Salinity is the concentration of salt in the water.
-CBIBS measures salinity in practical salinity units--PSUs.
+Technically, CBIBS buoys measure specific conductance, and then apply a linear formula that lets us report salinity in practical salinity units—PSUs.
 (Salinity is also available in parts per thousand--ppt.)
 Salinity levels are a function of the mixing of ocean waters, which contain approximately 32 ppt (parts per thousand) salinity with freshwater from the Bay’s tributaries (< 1 ppt salinity).
 This is reported as an hourly average.
 Salinity is an important factor in determining where the Bay’s plants and animals live and in some cases when the animals reproduce or migrate.
 In any given location, salinity can vary greatly depending upon river flow, being low during high flows and high during droughts.
 Most of the Bay’s living resources are adapted to these large swings in salinity, but extreme floods or droughts can lead to stressful conditions.

 Wave Height (Significant)

-Significant wave height is the average height--from crest to trough--of the highest one-third of waves recorded in a given monitoring period at a buoy.
-Wave measurements are reported by CBIBS buoys every hour.
-Measurements are based on data observed between 30 and 50 minutes past each hour as a representative sample of wave action.
-Significant wave height is therefore the average height of the highest one-third of waves recorded during this 20-minute period.
+Significant wave height is the average height—from crest to trough—of the highest portion of waves recorded in a given monitoring period at a buoy.
+Wave measurements are reported by CBIBS buoys every six minutes.

 Wave Period (Significant)

 Significant wave period is the time that passes between two successive wave crests that move past a buoy.
-Wave measurements are reported by CBIBS buoys every hour.
-Measurements are based on data observed between 30 and 50 minutes past each hour as a representative sample of wave action.
-Significant wave period is the average wave period during this 20-minute time.
+Wave measurements are reported by CBIBS buoys every six minutes.

 Wind gust describes the fastest wind speed recorded.
-At CBIBS buoys, this is the highest five-second running mean recorded during the previous 10-minute period.
-CBIBS measures wind gust in nautical miles per hour, or knots; wind gust is also available in miles per hour (mph) and meters per second (m/s).
+At CBIBS buoys, this is the highest five-second running mean recorded during the previous six-minute period.
+CBIBS measures wind gust in meters per second (m/s), which is converted into other units for our website and apps—usually knots (nautical miles per hour).

 Wind speed describes how fast the air is moving past a certain point at a certain time.
-CBIBS tracks this as a running mean over the previous 10 minutes.
-CBIBS measures wind speed in nautical miles per hour, or knots; it is also available in miles per hour (mph) and meters per second (m/s).
+CBIBS tracks this as a running mean over the previous six minutes.
+CBIBS measures wind speed in meters per second (m/s), which is converted into other units for our website an apps, usually knots (nautical miles per hour).
 Wind speed affects sea state (calm or wavy) as well as the mixing of water in the Bay.